Iran internal crisis (2025–present): Post-ceasefire

 On 11 July, Mir-Hossein Mousavi, reformist leader who led the Iranian Green Movement in 2009, renewed his call for a referendum to establish a constitutional assembly, framing it as the only path to "save" Iran.
-He emphasized the war was born from grave political missteps and warned that public unity should not be mistaken for endorsement of the existing regime.
+He emphasized the war was born from grave political missteps and warned that public unity should not be mistaken for endorsement of the existing government.

 Around 200 economists and former officials have publicly called for a "shift in the paradigm of governance", urging diplomacy with the U.S. and Europe, financial restructuring, and stronger anti-corruption measures.
 However, the conservative power structure, particularly the Islamic Revolutionary Guard Corps, shows no sign of yielding ground, and key reformist voices continue to face repression, including extended prison sentences for political dissidents.
 Activists and protesters claim they have remained quiet, fearful and confused by the war, expressing anger at both Iran and Israel.
-A notable comment reported by Euronews quotes "After the strikes are over, we will raise our voices, because this regime is responsible for the war".